 Welcome to Woodturners Unlimited !!

-This Critique Team consists of three members; Terry Scott, Mike Stafford and Richard Kennedy.
-During the formulation of their critiques, each evaluator acted independently and without consulting the other evaluators.
-Each completed a separate Evaluation Form based on their personal experience, style of turning and perception of the work presented.
-The evaluations are presented in narrative form.
+This Critique Team consists of following three members; Mike Stafford, Richard Kennedy and Mike Foster.
+During the formulation of their critiques, each evaluator acts independently and without consulting the other evaluators.
+Each completes a separate Evaluation Form based on their personal experience, style of turning and perception of the work presented.
+The evaluations are then compiled and presented in narrative form.

 Totally Turning 2014

 It is hard to believe, but I have now been attending the Totally Turning symposium for a decade (I missed their first symposium).
 This local symposium, put on by the Adirondack Woodturners Association, has always been a fine event but has grown both in size and quality over the years.
 I always enjoy getting together with fellow turners and have developed many friendships with other turners from the Northeast who also attend it regularly.
 I met a few turners from Ontario, a few from Maine including Malcolm Ray and even another dentist who drove all the way from Chicago (although he is a scroll saw artist).